You’ve probably heard the phrase “buy low, sell high.”

 Cut losses early and let profit run.
 This is what they said and by using this trading strategy we will be able to do exactly that.
 Simply by using this strategy you will be able to gain massive profit while still minimizing the losses.

-These are the three primary advantages of this trend reversal trading strategy.
+These are the three primary advantages of this trading strategy.
 Let’s move on to step 1 now, where we’ll discuss how to identify a favourable market condition for a reversal trade.

-If you want to see how a reversal trade would look like, head over to Trade Idea section of our website.
+If you want to see what a reversal trade would look like, head over to Trade Idea section of our website.
 On there you will be able to find plenty of trade breakdowns.

 Step 01 is all about finding the right market condition or location.